wp-plugins/as-heard-on/readme.txt

 3. Display random album artwork in the sidebar

 == ChangeLog ==

+= 1.1 =
+* 	New menu icon
+*	Added plugin icon for repository
+*	Compatible with WordPress 4.0

 = 1.0.9 =
 *	Changed menu heading to read: As Heard On instead of Other Shows, since the text fits nicely on one line with new UI of WordPress